Bring more locally and sustainably produced food to your community - and create local jobs

 Or watch a short presentation given by Julie at the Transition Network's Reconomy day, explaining our community-led model and the Start-up Programme.

-Growing Communities' Start-Up Programme has received funds from the UnLtd Millenium Awards Scheme.
+Growing Communities' Start-Up Programme has received funds from the UnLtd Millennium Awards Scheme, the Tudor Trust, the Local Food Fund and Urban Food Routes.